tignis/docker-github-action/README.md

 **Note:**: This path is always from the root of the repository, not from the root of the build-context.

 `platforms`: A comma separated list of platforms to build images for.
 Defaults to `linux/amd64,linux/arm64`.

+`tag-prefix`: A prefix to add to the generated image tag.
+Defaults to an empty string.

+## Outputs

+`tag`: The image tag that was generated.